kno10/python-kmedoids/paper.md

 Table: Results on first 10000 MNIST instances with k = 10.

-Because BanditPAM cannot handle precomputed distance matrices, we evaluate BanditPAM separately, including the run time for distance computations.
+Because BanditPAM cannot handle precomputed distance matrices, we evaluate BanditPAM separately, including the run time for the distance computations.
 On average, for MNIST 5000, 10000, 15000, and 20000 samples, BanditPAM was 55 times slower than FasterPAM in Rust.
 While BanditPAM claims "almost linear run time" [@Tiwari/2020], whereas FasterPAM has quadratic run time, BanditPAM appears to have substantial overhead,^[c.f. bug report https://github.com/ThrunGroup/BanditPAM/issues/175]